Lejio/Serenade-Music/README.md

 <h1 align="center">Discord Music Bot Template</h1>

 <p align="center">Serenade Music is a Discord bot that allows you to play music in your server.
 The bot is written is Python and utilizes the latest Discord.py library.
-You can Serenade Music as a template to build your own bot with similar music functionalities.</p>
+You can use Serenade Music as a template to build your own bot with similar music functionalities.</p>

 ## Setup